jizhang-cmu/autonomy_stack_diablo_setup/README.md

 ./system_bagfile_with_exploration_planner.sh
 ```

-In another terminal, source the ROS workspace (required) and play the bagfile.
+In another terminal, source the ROS workspace (required for .db3 bagfiles) and play the bagfile.

 ```
 source install/setup.bash
-ros2 bag play 'bagfolder_path/bagfile_name.db3'
+ros2 bag play 'bagfolder_path/bagfile_name.mcap (or bagfile_name.db3)'
 ```

 [A few example bagfiles are provided here](https://drive.google.com/drive/folders/1vAsyT_g1kLnexpgNawolVu3CO2NHYDB-?usp=sharing).
 Users can use the bagfiles to test the system offline without accessing the real-robot setup.
 Note that for bagfile processing, please follow the System Setup section above to compile the repository fully.